janheindejong/nautikos/README.md

     type: kubernetes  # Type can be 'kubernetes', 'kustomize' or 'helm'
   - path: path/to/prod-env-2-file.yaml
     type: kustomize
-    repositories:  # Optional specification of repositories to be modified for more granular control
+    repositories:  # Optional specification of repositories to be modified
       - repository-b
       - repository-c
 - name: dev